Vowel overlap in R: More advanced topics

 table(pull_pole$vowel)

-There’s just token.
+There’s just one token!
 This is problematic because if I’m going to apply this function to like 30 speakers, even if one speaker has insufficient data I want it to work on everyone else without crashing.

 So, how can I make the bhatt